 Finally, the last area a lender will be asking about is your income, whether you’re self-employed or a W2 employee.
-If you already own a portfolio of properties, they will want to look at your global cash flow, which is how much cash you earn after debt service.
+If you already own a portfolio of properties and are asking for a commercial real estate loan, they will want to look at your global cash flow, which is how much cash you earn after debt service.
 If you experience a hardship on one property, they want to make sure you can move cash around to keep all your debt service intact.

-Commercial loans are a completely different animal than residential loans.
+Commercial real estate loans are a completely different animal than residential loans.
 When applying for a commercial loan, the lender will take the following into account:

 - Credit score